openPMD/openPMD-standard/EXT_BeamPhysics.md

 The following records are defined for the file root group.

 - `fileType`
-  - Type: Optional *(string)*
+  - type: Optional *(string)*
-  - Description: The type of data being stored in the file.
+  - description: The type of data being stored in the file.
 If present, must be set to `openPMD`.
 This attribute is used in systems where different data files can contain different types of data and allows for quick identification of the what type of data is in a given file.

 - `latticeName`
-  - Type: Optional *(string)*
+  - type: Optional *(string)*
-  - Description: The name of the lattice.
+  - description: The name of the lattice.

 - `latticeFile`
-  - Type: Optional *(string)*
+  - type: Optional *(string)*
-  - Description: The location of the root lattice file.
+  - description: The location of the root lattice file.

 Particle Group Standard
 ============================